imTachu/GOTOamsBot/README.md

 ## Usage

-* You can ask the bot by a talk exact name
+* You can ask the bot by a talk exact name:

     Q: I want to know about _Real World Java 9_​ talk

     A: Real World Java 9 belongs to the Programming Languages track and will be presented by Trisha Gee at Administratiezaal on Wednesday 14 of June from 11:10 to 12:00.

-* Or you can ask the bot by a talk partial name
+* Or you can ask the bot by a talk partial name:
     Q: I want to know about oath talk

     A: The Scribe's Oath belongs to the Keynotes track and will be presented by Robert C. Martin at Effectenbeurszaal on Wednesday 14 of June from 17:10 to 18:00.

-* Or you can even ask the bot by some keywords that are not contained in any talk name (but that I found relevant)
+* Or you can even ask the bot by some keywords that are not contained in any talk name (but that I found relevant):

     Q: Talks about ml

     A: I've found 3 talks matching your interest: